MRA General RFP

 The 2021 - 2022 award cycle, is anticipated to support at least $12.8 million in new funding.
 Proposals will be accepted for Team Science, Academic-Industry Partnership, Young Investigator, and Pilot Awards.

 Special Opportunities Included in RFP:

 - MRA Young Investigator, Pilot, and Team Science Awards for Women in Melanoma Research

 - Immunotherapy Young Investigator Awards supported by Bristol Myers Squibb (BMS)

 - New in Second Release (8/30): Two Team Science Awards - each $1.5 million over 5 years - focused on patient-centric clinical trials, jointly funded by The Rising Tide Foundation for Clinical Cancer Research (RTFCCR) and MRA.
 Patient engagement must be actively demonstrated throughout the full life cycle of the clinical trial, including planning and dissemination.
 For more information, about how to effectively engage patients in guiding research, please watch this video.
 Specific guidance for preparing a Patient-centric Research Plan can be found here.

 Please note the following key deadlines:

-- October 21, 2020: Young Investigator Award Eligibility Checklist Due to email@example.com by 5pm ET.
+- November 3: Young Investigator Award Eligibility Checklist Due to email@example.com.

-MRA encourages applications from a diverse pool of investigators with respect to race, gender, sexual orientation, ethnicity, national origin, and disability.
+MRA accepts proposals from researchers worldwide and encourages applications from a diverse pool of investigators with respect to race, gender, sexual orientation, ethnicity, national origin, country of residence, and disability.
 MRA recognizes that diversity in the biomedical research workforce is critical for ensuring that the most creative minds have the opportunity to contribute to realizing our research goals and to ensuring more equitable health outcomes for all.